WHAT TO READ:

 Get yourself to a Catholic

-was a bore, you are bound to find titles that spark your interest, whether its
+a bore, you are bound to find titles that spark your interest, whether it’s in

 canon law, insane miracles, the fall of the angels, heaven, hell, marriage,